Kotlin/Storytale/README.md

 <img width="453" alt="image" src="https://github.com/user-attachments/assets/e9cfa634-27f2-4613-9579-194c3e6c09a4">

-Before running `XXXXStoryRun`, you need to run `./gradlew publishToMavenLocal` to deploy the latest changes if you've modified any part of the code (except for examples module)
+Before running `XXXXStoriesRun`, you need to run `./gradlew publishToMavenLocal` to deploy the latest changes if you've modified any part of the code (except for examples module)

 #### About project structure